scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 ## YOUR FIRST CAP PROJECT....WOOHOO

-## Before we start...just a little reminder...you might find that the link to open the web browser goes away...in this case do the following
+## Before we start...just a little reminder...as you make your way through the exercises, you might find that we ask you to view the running service by opening a window.
+Sometimes the link will disappear and when it does, do the following to reopen it

 Essentially, from the BAS Menu, you will follow View -> Find Command -> Ports for a list of applications running on ports.
 In our case, there should only be one listed, so just click on it to open the currently running application which should be your NodeJS application running with the service you have defined above.